 The distance learning route to a PhD is suitable for those with a developed career or other commitments who can't afford to give up the day job!
 There is absolutely no difference in examination procedures or standards expected for PhDs gained by distance learning or on-campus, although the distance-learnign route is the equivalent of part-time and normally takes 6 years to complete.
 As a School, we have been running PhDs by distance learning since 2001; at any one time we have at least 20 such students active.

-Award of a UK doctorate is based solely upon individual research, presented in the form of an 80,000-word thesis.
-The course – normally comprising five years part-time registration with the option of some additional 'writing up time' – is designed to support the particular needs of distance learners by combining online research training modules and supplied textbooks, short residential visits, and intensive supervision.
+Award of a UK doctorate is based upon individual research, presented in the form of an 80,000-word thesis.
+Normally comprising six years part-time registration with the option of some additional 'writing up time', we support the particular needs of distance learners by combining intensive dedicated supervision with online research training modules and short residential visits.

 If accepted as a candidate, then the residential Induction Week in the autumn is the forum for meeting your supervisory team (one main supervisor and a second supporting one) and other staff.
 Initially registered as a ‘Probationary Postgraduate Student’, progress to full PhD status depends on successfully passing your upgrade submission (normally at c.
 18 months).
 You must visit Leicester for that upgrade interview, for subsequent 'progress reviews' (every two years), as well as for your final examination.
 Travel costs are your responsibility, though we pay for accommodation while you are at the University.
-Throughout your research you will have regular communication with your supervisor via e-mail, telephone and post.
+Throughout your research you will have regular communication with your supervisor via e-mail, skype, telephone and post.
 They may visit you if possible.

-We take great care to match potential PhD students to the most appropriate supervisors, in order to achieve the best possible combination of topic, expertise and resources.
-For that reason we ask prospective students to give careful thought to their proposed area of research prior to making a formal application.
-Acceptable thesis topics can be virtually anything relating to the wide-ranging research interests of the School's substantial staff of archaeologists and ancient historians, who constitute potential PhD supervisors.
-You can find information about potential supervisors and their research interests on our website at www.le.ac.uk/archaeology/people.
-For more information about current postgraduate researchers and their topics visit our postgraduate research page.
+We take great care to match potential PhD students to the most appropriate supervisors, in order to achieve the best fit of topic, expertise and resources.
+All prospective students must give careful thought to their proposed area of research prior to making a formal application and explore if this area fits with the research interests of one (or more) of the School's archaeologists and ancient historians.
+Such information on potential supervisors and their research interests is available at www.le.ac.uk/archaeology/people.
+To see what current PhD students are researching with us, visit our postgraduate research page.

 The next step

-Informal inquiries are always welcome.
-However to begin with we ask you to complete and send a pre-application form to enable you to enter into a dialogue with appropriate members of staff about your proposed research topic.
-This process can take a little time, but this is valuable to ensure a clear, workable and rewarding topic is determined upon.
-If and when an appropriate research topic, suitable approaches and supervisors have been agreed, a formal application can be made to enable you to register with the university and begin the programme.
+While informal enquiries are always welcome, we ask all potential applicants to complete a pre-application form to help start a dialogue with staff about your proposed research topic.
+This will ensure a clear, workable topic is determined upon.
+If and when an appropriate research topic, methods and supervisor(s) have been agreed, formal application can be made to the university.